gaurang1404/gaurang1404/README.md

 <h2 align="left">Hi 👋!
-My name is Gaurang and I'm an Information Science Student, at BMSCE</h2>
+My name is Gaurang and I'm a Information Science Student, at BMSCE</h2>

 ###